Entanglement-assisted quantum turbo codes

 We organize this paper as follows.
 The first section establishes notations and definitions for EAQ\ codes similar to those in Ref.~\cite{PTO09}, and it also shows a way in which an EAQ code with only ebits is remarkably similar to a classical code.
 Section~\ref{sec:EAQ-conv-defs}\ defines the state diagram of an EAQ convolutional encoder---it reveals if an encoder is non-catastrophic and recursive, and we review how to check for these properties.
 Section~\ref{sec:examples} gives several examples of non-catastrophic, recursive EAQ convolutional encoders and details their distance spectra.
 We discuss the construction of an EAQ serial turbo code in Section~\ref{sec:EAQ-turbo}\ and give several combinations of serial concatenations that have good minimum-distance scaling.
+In Section~\ref{sec:turbo-decode-mod}, we detail how to modify the quantum turbo decoding algorithm from Ref.~\cite{PTO09} such that the constituent decoders pass along only extrinsic information, and we discuss why this leads to an improvement in performance.
 Section~\ref{sec:sim-results}\ contains our simulation results with accompanying interpretations of them.
 In Section~\ref{sec:corollary}, we show that entanglement is in fact \textit{the} resource that enables a convolutional encoder to be both recursive and non-catastrophic---a corollary of Theorem~1 in Ref.~\cite{PTO09}\ states that other resources such as classical bits, gauge qubits, and ancilla qubits do not help.
 Section~\ref{sec:CE-EAQ} then discusses encoders that act on information qubits, ancilla qubits, ebits, and classical bits, and it gives an example of an encoders that can be recursive and non-catastrophic.
 Section~\ref{sec:preserve} states some general observations regarding recursiveness and non-catastrophicity for different types of encoders.
 The conclusion summarizes our contribution and states many open questions.